emersonrp/bindcontrol/README.md

 BindControl was originally a direct port of [CityBinder](http://sourceforge.net/projects/citybinder/) code, and in many places is still extremely influenced by it.
 Keybinding code drew from similar code in [PADRE](https://padre.perlide.org/).

-Various newer functionality was initially added to [CityBinder for Homecoming](https://sourceforge.net/projects/citybinder-for-homecoming/) by Tailcoat, who kindly provided his source code and permission to adapt for use with BindControl, as well as offered suggestions and advice for improvements.
+Various newer functionality was added to [CityBinder for Homecoming](https://sourceforge.net/projects/citybinder-for-homecoming/) by Tailcoat, who kindly provided his source code and permission to adapt for use with BindControl, as well as offered suggestions and advice for improvements.
 The Inspiration Popper in particular was incorporated wholesale from a design of Tailcoat's in an unreleased version of CityBinder for Homecoming.

-The [CoH/CoV Technical Reference Guide](http://www.shenanigunner.com/COXTECHGUIDE) from [Shenanigunner](https://www.shenanigunner.com/) has been, and continues to be, a crucial resource and is highly recommended for those wishing to dig deeper into keybinds, popmenus, and macros.
+The [CoH/CoV Technical Reference Guide](https://web.archive.org/web/20251212024327/http://shenanigunner.com/CoX-Technical-Guide-v4-16.pdf) from [Shenanigunner](https://web.archive.org/web/20250318031408/http://shenanigunner.com/)[^5] has been, and continues to be, a crucial resource and is highly recommended for those wishing to dig deeper into keybinds, popmenus, and macros.

 The Sandolphan Mastermind bind schemes were originally developed by Sandolphan during the City of Villains beta in 2006 and [posted to the official forums](http://web.archive.org/web/20120904222729/http://boards.cityofheroes.com/showthread.php?t=117256) at that time.
 The version in BindControl is an adaptation and expansion of the original binds.